Mota-Engil: Expansion to Eastern Europe

-Internationally the order book in Eastern Europe is strengthened.
-After the merger of both of the group's subsidiaries, Mota-Engil Polska was incorporated originating the fourth-largest construction company operating in Poland.
+Internationally, the order book in Eastern Europe has been strengthened.
+After the merger of both of the group's subsidiaries, Mota-Engil Polska was incorporated as the fourth-largest construction company operating in Poland.
 In 2005 Mota-Engil is listed on the PSI-20, the main Euronext Lisbon index.
-At the end of 2006, via Mota-Engil Ambiente e Serviços, SGPS, the Mota-Engil Group had acquired a controlling stake in the Tertir Group, thus entering in the logistics and port sector.
+At the end of 2006, via Mota-Engil Ambiente e Serviços, SGPS, the Mota-Engil Group acquired a controlling stake in the Tertir Group, thus entering in the logistics and port sector.

-In 2007, Martifer SGPS, subsidiary of the Mota-Engil Group requested admission to trading on Euronext Lisbon, increasing the capital from 75 million shares to 100 million shares through an Initial Public Offer (IPO) of 25,000,000 shares representing the share capital.
+In 2007, Martifer SGPS, a subsidiary of the Mota-Engil Group, requested admission to trading on Euronext Lisbon, increasing the capital from 75 million shares to 100 million shares through an Initial Public Offer (IPO) of 25,000,000 shares representing the share capital.

 In 2008 Ascendi was set up, resulting from a partnership between Espírito Santo Concessões and Mota-Engil Concessões.
-This new company will comprise the assets of the two groups in the sector of the transport concessions.
-On 26 May 2008 the Board of Directors of Mota-Engil SGPS Board of Directors deliberated the constitution of an Executive Committee and Jorge Coelho being appointed as Chairman, position he held until 2013.
+This new company will comprise the assets of the two groups in the sector of transport concessions.
+On 26 May 2008 the Board of Directors of Mota-Engil SGPS deliberated the constitution of an Executive Committee and Jorge Coelho being appointed chairman, a position he held until 2013.

-On January 5, 2011, Mota-Engil Engenharia e Construção, SA was awarded with the Nielsen Norman Group 2011 Intranet Design Award.
+On January 5, 2011, Mota-Engil Engenharia e Construção, SA was awarded the Nielsen Norman Group 2011 Intranet Design Award.

 In 2014 Mota-Engil received two IRGA awards, one for best Investor Relations Officer, received by João Vermelho, responsible for Market Relations and the other as the company with the best stock exchange performance.